how long does onboarding paperwork take

 The time to finish onboarding papers can change a lot.
 This happens because of a few main reasons.
 If you know these reasons, you can guess how long it will take to get employee documents done.
 You can also make the HR paperwork time shorter.
 This way, new people can start their jobs on time, with all their papers ready.

-Factors influencing onboarding paperwork duration
+factors influencing onboarding paperwork duration

 Company Size and Structure